 Note: If running a business from your home, check your home insurance policy as it can be affected.

 In the last 18 months, Social Media has grown a lot, and there are a lot of potential customers out there.
 Create a social presence so that you can make people aware that you and your brand exist!

 If done correctly, it is a free way to advertise and find your customers.

 5. Start a simple Newsletter

-By starting a newsletter you have access to peoples emails, which is a brilliant way to create a rapport with your customers, give out offers and early-bird information.
+By starting a newsletter, you have access to people's emails, which is a brilliant way to create a rapport with your customers, and give out offers and early-bird information.
 This will create loyalty and make them more likely to buy your product over others.

 6. Know your limitations

-Hiring a VA is also cost-effective, the time you would have used to reply to customers, order supplies, do your social media marketing can now be spent making more things to sell OR working with clients if you are service-based.
+Hiring a VA is also cost-effective; the time you would have used to reply to customers, order supplies, and do your social media marketing can now be spent making more things to sell OR working with clients if you are service-based.

 7. Be strict with yourself

 Working from home can be fabulous, but it also comes with distractions.
 Try to avoid this by setting boundaries for yourself, like working hours.
 Don't be distracted by that phone call or visitor, but at the same time, don't work late into the night; you wouldn't if you were in an office, so don't do it at home.